hashicorp/katakoda/consul-terraform-sync-intro/step5.md

-Aside from the files created in the `sync-tasks` folder, there are other options that can help you monitor the state of your Consul-Terraform-Sync daemon.
+For operational visibility, you can monitor the state of your tasks with the Consul-Terraform-Sync daemon.

 ### Use the `status` API

-CTS provides the `/status` REST endpoints to share status-related information for tasks.
+Consul-Terraform-Sync provides the `/status` REST endpoints to share status-related information for tasks.
 This information is available for understanding the status of individual tasks and across tasks.